MicrosoftDocs/VBA-Docs/api/Outlook.Folder.SetCustomIcon.md

 - Hidden folders

 You can only call  **SetCustomIcon** from code that runs in-process as Outlook.
 An **IPictureDisp** object cannot be marshaled across process boundaries.
 If you attempt to call **SetCustomIcon** from out-of-process code, an exception will occur.
-For more details, see[An automation server cannot pass a pointer to the picture object's IPictureDisp implementation across process boundaries](https://support.microsoft.com/kb/150034).
+For more details, see [An automation server cannot pass a pointer to the picture object's IPictureDisp implementation across process boundaries](https://support.microsoft.com/kb/150034).

 The custom folder icon that this method provides does not persist beyond the running Outlook session.
 Add-ins therefore must set the custom folder icon every time that Outlook boots.